REVEALED: The most popular and iconic Spanish location for movies - Olive Press News Spain

-FILM FANS have favourite actors and genres, but which locations prove to be the top go-to destinations in Europe for film-makers themselves?
+FILM FANS have favourite actors and favourite genres, but which locations prove to be the top go-to destinations in Europe for film-makers?

 Research shows that The Cabo de Gata nature reserve in Almeria is by far the most filmed location in Spain, appearing in 99 movies to date.

-In celebration of Global Movie Day (February 12), researchers trawled through 120 years of film history to uncover the most popular filming locations in every country around the world.
+In celebration of Global Movie Day (February 12), Netcredit trawled through 120 years of film history to uncover the most popular filming locations in every country around the world.

 Unsurprisingly, the most-filmed location in the world is Central Park in New York City, with 532 movie credits.